The role of twins in computing planar supports of hypergraphs: A sequence of gluable edge bipartitions

-\looseness=-1 Consider a longest path~$P$ in $T$.
-Denote by $e_1$ the edge of~$G$ which is the preimage of the first vertex of~$P$ under the mapping~$\lambda$.
+Consider a longest path~$P$ in $T$.
+Note that the endpoints of $P$ are leaves of~$T$.
+Denote by $e_1$ that edge of~$G$ that is the preimage of the first vertex of~$P$ under the mapping~$\lambda$ of leaves of $T$ to edges of~$G$.
 Since each edge in $T$ induces a bipartition of the edges in $G$, so does each edge on $P$.
-Define the sequence $\T \coloneqq ((C_i, D_i))_{i = 1}^t$, where $(C_i, D_i)$ is the bipartition of $E(G)$ induced by the $i$th edge on~$P$ such that $e_1 \in C_i$.
+Define the sequence $\T \coloneqq ((C_i, D_i))_{i = 1}^t$, where $(C_i, D_i)$ is the bipartition of $E(G)$ induced by the~$i$th~edge on~$P$ such that $e_1 \in C_i$.
 We have $C_i \subsetneq C_{i + 1}$ and $D_i \supsetneq D_{i + 1}$ because $T$ is a ternary tree and $\lambda$ is a bijection.
 We later need a lower bound on the length of~$\T$.
 For this, observe that $P$ contains at least $2\log(n)$ edges, because $G$ contains at least~$n$ edges (there are no vertices of degree one) and $T$ is a ternary tree.
 Hence, sequence~\T also has at least $2\log(n)$ entries.
-The sequence in Theorem\nobreakspace \ref {sepseq} is defined based on a subsequence of~\T.
+The sequence in \cref{sepseq} is defined based on a subsequence of~\T.